Lesson 02

 Before the model can generate a useful first token, it has to read the prompt: system message, user message, chat history, tool results, retrieval chunks, and any hidden scaffolding the product adds.
 This is the prefill phase.

 In prefill, the model can process many input positions in parallel.
 A transformer layer can compute representations for the prompt tokens together, because all prompt tokens are already known.
 This makes prefill chunky: a lot of work happens before the first visible token appears.
+While it works, prefill fills the KV cache with the keys and values for every prompt token, so decode can reuse them instead of recomputing the prompt for each new token.
+The next lesson goes deep on that cache.

 Decode writes the answer